-Positioning means how you are perceived by your market place.
-Your most valuable asset is your reputation: it acts as a magnet for new business leads.
-Customers will choose you because of your reputation – that’s the real value of fame.
+How are you perceived by your target market?
+That’s ‘positioning’.
+Your most valuable asset is your reputation, it acts as a magnet for new business leads.
+Customers will choose you because of your reputation – that’s the real value of your brand

 Perception is everything.
 It’s not the reality, it’s the perception of reality that counts.
-Everything we do is either contributing to or detracting from the way the customer views us.
+Everything you do is either contributing to or detracting from the way the customer views you.
 Like a jigsaw, if one piece is missing, the whole picture is spoiled.
 Highlight this in your sales training.

 Have you ever considered what people say about your organisation before they meet you?

 Your sales aids and brochures must be as good as the product.
 Advertising and PR must reflect a predetermined positioning.
-Everything counts – reputation, superb customer service, how the phone is answered, what’s on your website, your LinkedIn profile.
-Everything you do is having a drip-drip effect on shaping the way your customer perceives you, so it must all be thought through from the beginning.
+Everything counts – reputation, superb customer service, how the phone is answered, what’s on your website, your LinkedIn and social media profile.
+Everything you do is having a drip-drip effect on shaping the way your customer perceives you, so it must all be thought through.